 International parental child abduction is a crime in every state and the District of Columbia under specified circumstances, and is also a federal crime under the International Parental Kidnapping Crime Act.
 Read more about laws and regulations.

 Take action if you think the other parent has taken your child.

 Get a court order or custody decree: A clear court order may be the most important preventative measure.
 For example, court orders may include provisions addressing passports, travel restrictions, or custody.

 Consult an attorney: We strongly encourage parents to consult with an attorney regarding their particular circumstances, including the possibility of obtaining an order that prohibits the child from traveling outside of the United States.

-- Be on the alert for sudden changes in the other parent’s life.
-Changes, such as quitting a job, selling a home, or closing a bank account, may be signs that the parent may be planning to leave the country.
+Be aware of warning signs: Be on the alert for sudden changes in the other parent’s life, such as quitting a job or selling a home, that may be made in preparation to relocate.
+For more information, click on our Helpful Links page.

 Office of Children's Issues at the U.S. Department of State

 Country officers are available to speak with you Monday - Friday, 8:15 a.m. - 5:00 p.m.
 For assistance with an abduction in progress or any emergency situation that occurs after normal business hours, on weekends, or federal holidays, please call toll free at 1-888-407-4747.
 See all contact information.